Salesforce

 Tips Manager

 Toast Tips Manager is a highly robust and useful feature if your business uses pooled tips.
-Tips Manager can be used to automatically gather, pool, and distribute tips according to the rules put in place.
+Tips Manager can be used to automatically gather, pool, and distribute tips according to the rules you put in place.
 Incorrect tips may even be retracted from Toast Payroll for quick adjustments.
 You may wish to consider the Tips Manager feature for detailed tip pooling policies.

 Back to top